-This Linguini with Chicken and Goat Cheese is always a hit!.
-It’s beautiful, filling, easy on the budget and only takes minutes to make.
+This Linguini with Chicken and Goat Cheese is always a hit.
+It’s beautiful, filling, budget friendly and only takes about 25 minutes to make.

 (This post contains affiliate links.
-I may make a commission off sales but your price stays the same)
+I may make a commission from sales but your price stays the same)

 TIPS FOR COOKING PASTA: